OrangGeeGee/it-academy-peanuts/README.md

 gradlew bootRun
 ```

-This will start your application boostrapped by Spring.
+This will start your application boostrapped by `Spring`.

 Origin a.k.a you can make your own
 https://start.spring.io/